 Skills Needed For eCommerce

 General retail skills and eCommerce skills have a lot of overlap, but they aren't exactly the same.
 Many retail skills involve direct interaction and customer service, but they don't necessarily work for eCommerce.
 There are two types of skills needed for eCommerce: soft skills and hard skills.
-You'll need a mix of these whether you're looking to become an eCommerce manager, order management specialist, inventory control manager, or something else.
+You'll need a mix of these whether you're looking to become an eCommerce manager, order management specialist, inventory control manager who handles types of inventory, or something else.

 Soft skills are less definable than hard skills and include things like interpersonal skills, behavior, personality, and more.
 They are also some of the most important skills to have and build the base from which you can gain new skills.
 Patience and the ability to help customers directly are the most important skills to ensure the business can succeed, and you can keep the job.